-In addition, as related information, progress information on application, registration and appeal/trial decision, a collection of decisions on suits against appeal/trial decision and others are also available.
+In addition, as related information, progress information on application, registration and appeal/trial decision, are also available.

 b) Providing JPO data

 In March 1999, the JPO began providing the JPO’s bibliographical and progress information to outside users by organizing and converting it in the standard format for better usability for the users.
-About twice a month, the data is provided.
+Further, the service was transferred to NCIPI in October 2004, and the service has been provided to the outside users with a pace of twice a month.

-Various technical documents (books, etc.) to be used for the JPO’s examinations and trials are collected both domestically and from abroad and made available to the public.
+NCIPI is collecting various technical documents (books, etc.), which are used in the examinations and trials by the JPO, widely from inside and outside of Japan and made available to the public.

-59 Intellectual Properties Centers throughout the nation have widely implemented support operations for users including regional companies.
-They have given advice to users, provided them guidance in retrieval methods of patent information, etc. according to their purposes, regularly conducted workshops and prepared booklets relating to retrieval methods of patent information.
+59 Intellectual Property Centers throughout the nation have widely implemented support operations for users including regional companies and applicants etc. They have given advice to the users, provided them guidance in retrieval methods of IP information(trademark information), etc. according to their purposes, regularly conducted workshops and prepared booklets relating to retrieval methods of IP information etc.